Skip to main content

 A new European Research Area (ERA)

-On the European Research Area:
+About the European Research Area:

-The regulation and management of funding for Research and Innovation in the European Research Area is carried out using the Horizon Europe framework, reinforced by Next Generation EU.
+The regulation and management of funding for Research and Innovation in the European Research Area is carried out using the Horizon Europe framework, and reinforced by Next Generation EU.